Minder (TV series): 2009 revival characters

 Archibald "Archie" Daley is the main character in the 2009 revival.
-It is never specified whether Archie is related to Arthur or not,but in one scene in the final episode,Archie says "If my uncle Arthur could see me now!"
+It is never specified whether Archie is related to Arthur or not, but in one scene in the final episode, Archie says "If my uncle Arthur could see me now!"
 In the specially filmed trailer for the upcoming series, Archie mentions his " Uncle Arthur".
 Like Arthur, he is a "wide" businessman, who likes expensive clothing and cars although his tastes are less traditional.
 Archie tries to get involved in many types of enterprises usually unsuccessfully.
 Archie is getting divorced from his wife Delilah at the start of the series, but appears to have no children.
 He seems to have no qualms about having affairs.

 Jamie Cartwright is a newly qualified black cab driver, who is good at defending himself.
-He is less of a womaniser than either Terry or Ray, but still fancies himself as a ladies' man.
+He is less of a womaniser than either Terry or Ray, but still fancies himself as popular with women.
 He is the "minder" in this version.
 His Hackney cab is a major feature in many of the plots.

-Petra Bennett is a pub land lady.
+Petra Bennett is a pub landlady.
 In the first episode of the revival, Archie calls on Jamie to try and get her to sell up for a development organised by an acquaintance of Archie's.
 However, they soon come over to her side after her pub is torched.
-The bar is refitted at Archie's expense and renamed the Winchester.
-Petra is perhaps the equivalent of Dave from the previous series, but is on better terms with Jamie than Archie.It Is implied that she is the daughter of Dave Harris.
+The bar is refitted at Archie's expense and renamed The Winchester.
+Petra is perhaps the equivalent of Dave from the previous series, but is on better terms with Jamie than Archie.
+It Is implied that she is the daughter of Dave Harris.